mathie/mathie.github.io/_drafts/specifying-rails-controllers-with-rspec.markdown

 end
 {% endhighlight %}

-Then define an empty action in `WidgetsController`:
+Defining a method to perform the action is just one of my habits.
+It doesn't really add much here -- it's just replacing `get :index` with `do_get` -- but it helps to remove repetition from testing other actions, and doing it here too gives me consistency amongst tests.
+Now define an empty `index` action in `WidgetsController`:

 {% highlight ruby %}
 def index